NBISweden/workshop-reproducible-research/docs/jupyter.md

 (If you don't want to use Conda for some reason you can also install Jupyter with `pip3 install jupyter`.)

+!!! note "A note on nomenclature"
+    * Jupyter: a project to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
+Available at [jupyter.org](jupyter.org).
+    * Jupyter Notebook: A web application that you use for creating and managing notebooks.
+One of the outputs of the Jupyter project.
+    * Jupyter notebook: The actual `.ipynb` file that constitutes your notebook.

 # Practical exercise
 ## The Jupyter Notebook dashboard
 One thing that sets Jupyter Notebook apart from what you might be used to is that it's a web application, i.e. you edit and run your code from your browser.
 Ok, not quite everything, you first have to start the Jupyter Notebook server.